voxpupuli/puppet-vault_lookup/README.md

 To set up Vault to use the Puppet Server CA cert:

-1. Setup Vault using Puppet certs (if not already set up this way) If the Vault host has a Puppet agent on it then you can just use the existing certificates.
+1. Set up Vault using Puppet certs (if not already set up this way) If the Vault host has a Puppet agent on it then you can just use the existing certificates.
 Otherwise generate a new certificate with `puppetserver ca` and copy the files.